physicsturtle/physicsturtle.github.io/about.md

 The website was last updated on {{ "now" | date: "%Y-%m-%d %H:%M" }}

 ### About the author
 I am a lifelong enjoyer of teaching, especially of math and physics.
-I have a bachelor's degree, where I majored in engineering physics and minored in mathematics.
-I also have a PhD in theoretical physics.
-In particular, I studied theoretical condensed matter physics, which is the study of exotic phases of matter.
+I have a bachelor's degree, in which I majored in engineering physics and minored in mathematics.
+I also have a PhD in theoretical condensed matter physics.
+I am currently a postdoctoral researcher working on superconductivity and strongly correlated electron systems.

 <!---  ### How to use this website
 There are numerous "courses", each of which includes the text, examples, and exercises.
 One day I hope to include accompanying videos.
 If there are any topics you are interested in, or errors on the website, please email me! --->